fg-inet/MMSys2020_Informed-Access-Network-Selection/README.md

 ### Load Video Using Your Own Setup

 **Prerequisites**:
-- A Linux machine (tested on Debian and Ubuntu) and being able to access a server hosting the video workload via at least two network interfaces (note that policy routing may be required)
+- A Linux machine (tested on Debian and Ubuntu) and being able to access a server hosting the video workload via at least two network interfaces.
+To use MPTCP, both this machine as well as the server hosting the workload need an MPTCP-enabled kernel, see [MultiPath TCP website](https://multipath-tcp.org/pmwiki.php/Users/HowToInstallMPTCP).
+Note that to correctly route outgoing packets over mutliple interfaces, you may need to configure policy routing.
 - build-essentials for building C code, Python3 (including packages scipy and matplotlib), R (including packages zoo, lattice, and viridis, plus dependencies), wget

 1. Build and install the Socket Intents prototype, see [README.md in the relevant repository](https://github.com/fg-inet/socket-intents).
 Create config files for each IANS policy you want to use as shown in the "Testing the Socket Intents Prototype" section.